Abson-dev/plan/examples.md

 There is also a vignette, available with `vignette("plan")`.
 Still, it may help to show some of the capabilities on this web page.

+*These examples use the development version, not the CRAN version.*

 **Burndown Chart Example**

 The following shows how the author monitored the writing of the `burndown` functions.